gelmio/oblivious-svelte/oblivious/Oblivious.md

 The water is a perfect flat teal with a swell breaking neatly across the beach.
 The mountains surround the beach like a bowl.
 The peaks almost seem to come straight up out of the sea.
 It’s all achingly beautiful and utterly unspoilt.
-I set my mind to soaking in every single detail as I sit all alone in the crystal clear ocean, just me and my board, waiting for the next set to come it.
+I set my mind to soaking in every single detail as I sit all alone in the crystal clear ocean, just me and my board, waiting for the next set to come in.
 *Fan-bloody-tastic.*
 The water temperature is “stay in all day”.
 *I think I'll do just that...*